DevExpress/testcafe/README.md

 ## Badge

-Show the world you're using TestCafe:
+Show everyone you are using TestCafe:

 ## Contributing